benitomartin/gradio-sso-auth-descope/README.md

 - `social_gradio_app.py`: app using Google for login authentication

+- `descope_gradio_app.py`: app using all auhentication methods

-It has been created together with the following [blog](https://www.descope.com/blog).
+It has been created together with the following [blog](https://medium.com/@benitomartin/add-authentication-and-sso-to-your-gradio-app-19096dfdb297).
 You can follow he blog to create a Descope/Okta account and use the different authentication methods within the app.